 Note: Approved background check and fingerprints required prior to beginning practicum courses.Get Started

 Tuition and Financial Aid

 Our CCNE- accredited online Master of Science in Nursing Leadership costs $825 per credit hour, with 35 total credits.
-Utica College is dedicated to making an advanced education accessible and affordable and offers many avenues for financial aid.Learn More
+Utica University is dedicated to making an advanced education accessible and affordable and offers many avenues for financial aid.Learn More

 Our faculty has years of combined experience not only in health care but also in nursing education.
 They’re passionate about sharing their real-world experiences with you so you’re well prepared for expanded nursing roles.